-The INAF is responsible for authorising the establishment of Andorran AIFs.
-They acquire the condition of OICs when they are registered before the INAF.
+The AFA is responsible for authorising the establishment of Andorran AIFs through a two-tiered procedure comprising: (a) authorisation by; and (b) registration before, the AFA.
+They acquire the condition of OICs upon registration before the AFA.

 The distribution of foreign AIFs, if this is considered active commercialisation, will also trigger registration obligations.

-1.4 Does the regulatory regime distinguish between open-ended and closed-ended Alternative Investment Funds (or otherwise differentiate between different types of funds or strategies (e.g. private equity v hedge)) and, if so, how?
+1.4 Does the regulatory regime distinguish between openended and closed-ended Alternative Investment Funds (or otherwise differentiate between different types of funds or strategies (e.g. private equity v hedge)) and, if so, how?

-There is no specific distinction between open-ended and closed-ended AIFs under Andorran legislation.
-The only categorisation regulated by Law 10/2008 and the INAF's technical communications is as follows: (i) money market funds; (ii) fixed-income funds; (iii) mixed fixed-income funds; (iv) equity funds; (v) mixed equity funds; (vi) guaranteed funds; (vii) real estate funds; (viii) alternative funds; (ix) private equity funds; (x) securitisation funds; and (xi) other funds.
+There is no specific distinction between open-ended and closedended AIFs under Andorran legislation.
+The only categorisation regulated by Law 10/2008 and the AFA's technical communications is as follows: (i) money market funds; (ii) fixed-income funds; (iii) mixed fixed-income funds; (iv) equity funds; (v) mixed equity funds; (vi) guaranteed funds; (vii) real estate funds; (viii) alternative funds; (ix) private equity funds; (x) securitisation funds; and (xi) other funds.